timdrysdale/ifcmp/README.md

 ### What's in the AST?

+There's a nice introduction to traversing AST [here](https://www.zupzup.org/go-ast-traversal/index.html).
+A [list of AST tips](https://magodo.github.io/go-ast-tips/) indicates node replacement is possible.

+Applying the basic approach to our example in ```./testdata``` we see many lines of output when we print the whole tree.

 Using the ```ast.Print()``` method, you can see the GoCloak interface as an ```ast.GenDecl``` (line 39), named on line 47, and identified as an ```*ast.InterfaceType```  on line 55.

 ```